 Our Georgia data is refreshed every month to reflect current rates, offers, and lender availability in your state.

 For home improvements in Georgia, the best option depends on your equity.
 If you have equity, a HELOC offers the lowest rates.
-If not, unsecured personal loans from LightStream or SoFi are excellent — no home equity needed and funds arrive in 1–3 days.
+If not, unsecured personal loans from LightStream or SoFi are excellent, no home equity needed and funds arrive in 1 to 3 days.

 Yes, you can get a home improvement loan in Georgia with bad credit.
 Avant and Upstart accept scores as low as 580 and 300 respectively.
-The tradeoff is higher rates (15–36% APR).
+The tradeoff is higher rates (15 to 36% APR).
 Alternatively, FHA Title I loans are available with no minimum credit score.